• Skip to primary navigation

 • Boil water.

 • Pour your bottom layer of jello into a 9x13" pan.
-Place it into the refrigerator, making sure it sits level, and set a timer for about 25 - 30 minutes.
+Place it into the refrigerator, making sure it sits level, and chill until it's firm enough to hold the weight of the next layer.
+(It takes mine about 30 minutes.)

 • Place the jello for the top layer into the fridge to cool but make sure that you remove it from the fridge before it starts to set.